wagnerp4/m3sgg/docs/models.rst

 Models
 ======

-This section provides detailed information about the scene graph generation models implemented in DLHM VidSGG.
+This section provides detailed information about the scene graph generation models implemented in M3SGG.

 Model Overview
 --------------